fanoo2/webrtc-client/helm/webrtc-client-sdk/README.md

 ## Configuration

-### Required Configuration
+### Required LiveKit Credentials

-The SDK requires LiveKit credentials to function.
+**Important**: The WebRTC Client SDK requires LiveKit API credentials to function properly.
+These credentials must be provided via Kubernetes secrets for security.

+**Required secrets:**
+- `LIVEKIT_API_KEY`: Your LiveKit API key
+- `LIVEKIT_API_SECRET`: Your LiveKit API secret
+- `LIVEKIT_URL`: Your LiveKit server URL

 You can configure them in several ways:

 #### Method 1: Using Kubernetes Secrets (Recommended)